-Why are you writing a procedure?
+There are two very different reasons for writing procedures and your answer defines the results you will get with your procedures.
 Most people write procedures to document their daily tasks so they can train others or comply with some requirement — kind of a “punch card” or “time clock” mentality.
 Others are documenting a process so they can produce better process results — a business process improvement mentality.
-These are two very different reasons for writing procedures and your answer defines the results you will get with your procedures.
 If you want to change your results then you need to change your thinking.
 So what’s the best way to document processes and procedures?